fybrik/fybrik/samples/kubeflow/README.md

 ## Actors and flows

-A _data owner_ uploads a transactions.csv file to as s3 compatible object storage (e.g., Ceph, minio, IBM Cloud Object Storage, Amazon S3, etc.).
+A _data owner_ uploads a transactions.csv file to a s3 compatible object storage (e.g., Ceph, minio, IBM Cloud Object Storage, Amazon S3, etc.).
 Then, the data owner registers the asset in Egeria data catalog and adds tags to the asset to mark it as finance data.
 Finally, the data owner registers the credentials to access this asset in Vault credentials manager.

 A _data steward_ creates policies in OPA policy manager.
 These policies set transformations to perform on data columns when accessed for the purpose of fraud-detection.